Photo by romanbabakin via Canva.com

 Tips for Decorating Your Apartment

-Keep a measuring tape and painter’s tape on hand.
-It’s challenging to accurately visualize furniture placement if you do not know its exact size and shape.
-Start a log that lists the dimensions of your furniture.
+Keep measuring tape and painter’s tape on hand.
+Visualizing furniture placement accurately is challenging if you don’t know its exact size and shape.
+Start a log listing the dimensions of your furniture.
 Before delivery, outline their positions on the floor with removable painter’s tape.
-These tools help to accurately plan the flow and direction of the furniture without multiple adjustments.
+These tools help you accurately plan the flow and direction of the furniture without multiple adjustments.

-Stock up on rental-friendly decorating tools: removable adhesive back hooks, spring-loaded/adjustable curtain rods, removable wallpaper, peel and stick tiles, ceiling hooks, various sizes of rugs, decorative window film for more natural light plus privacy, and sheer neutral curtains that complement multiple rooms.
+Stock up on rental-friendly decorating tools, such as removable adhesive back hooks, spring-loaded/adjustable curtain rods, removable wallpaper, peel-and-stick tiles, ceiling hooks, various-sized rugs, decorative window film for more natural light and privacy, and sheer neutral curtains that complement multiple rooms.

 Don’t let the excitement of moving into your new apartment distract you from the leg work needed to move in and thrive.
 The need for financial readiness and accommodations for a military lifestyle should take precedence during your search.
 After those practical matters are sorted, jump into feathering your new nest and socializing with your fellow apartment dwellers!